intermine/bluegenes/docs/getting-started.md

 The above command assumes that you have [phantomjs](https://www.npmjs.com/package/phantomjs) installed.
 However, please note that [doo](https://github.com/bensu/doo) can be configured to run cljs.test in many other JS environments (chrome, ie, safari, opera, slimer, node, rhino, or nashorn).

+## What next?

+Once you're happy with any edits you've made, you probably want to check that it all works the same in a minified prod build.
+See [production builds](production-builds.md) for info on deploying and testing a minified build.

 [lein]: https://github.com/technomancy/leiningen
 [bower]: http://bower.io/
 [npm]: https://www.npmjs.com/